Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 As in many Middle Eastern countries, meetings can run late, and projects may experience postponements and extensions.
 Business visitors, however, are expected to be punctual for all appointments.
 It is important to respond to emails and other communications promptly.

 In a meeting, the host will offer tea or coffee upon arrival.
 It is rude to decline.
 If Arabic coffee is on offer, you will be handed a coffee cup which should be held in your right hand, and when the coffee is poured from an elegant coffee pot, you should accept at least one cup.
 Your cup will be refilled at frequent intervals.
 If you do not want any more coffee, shake the cup slightly to show that you have had enough.

 Formal greetings can take several minutes.
 It is considered impolite to begin addressing business topics without taking several minutes for small talk.
 Courtesy is more emphasized in the UAE than in typical U.S. business meetings and attention to titles is important.
 It is not customary to inquire about a person’s spouse.
-Business cards and gifts should be offered with the right, not left, hand.
+Business cards and gifts should be offered with the right hand.

-Travelers should check the U.S. State Department website for the latest information.
+Travelers should check the U.S. State Department travel information website for the latest information.

 U.S. citizens holding valid passports that are valid for at least six months beyond the date of entry may obtain no-fee visitor visas at the port of entry if the duration of the stay is less than 30 days.
 This visa does not permit employment in the UAE.
 For longer stays, separate visas are required.

 A medical exam, including an HIV/AIDS test, is required to obtain either work or residence permits, and testing must be performed after arrival.
 This is a requirement for all expatriates and their dependents living in the UAE.
 The test must be conducted in the UAE by the Preventive Medicine Unit of the UAE Ministry of Health.
 A U.S. HIV/AIDS test is not accepted.